Skip to main content

 Program Focus

-Note: Participants will arrive in Costa Rica on Sunday, June 16 and depart on Sunday, June 30.
-Dates subject to change until point of departure.
+Note: Students will arrive on-site Saturday, June 14 and depart Saturday, June 28.
+Dates are subject to change up until the point of departure.

 Program Leaders